peterbourgon/peter-bourgon-org/src/services/index.md

  deployment and orchestration platforms,
  [end-to-end logging systems](/ok-log), and
  [toolkits for microservices](https://github.com/go-kit/kit).
 If your organization wants to level up your Go knowledge, I can probably help.

-I have half- and full-day courses on pretty much any Go-related topic you can imagine, with an emphasis on software engineering best practices.
+I have half- and full-day courses on pretty much any Go-related topic you can imagine, with an emphasis on high-quality software engineering.
 I also do a 3- to 4-day intensive course, teaching Go from first principles to groups of any skill level.
 My training style is thorough, didactic, and interactive.
 I highlight best practices, idioms, and antipatterns: stuff you can't easily get from books and literature.

+Selected articles and talks on these areas of expertise:

 - **[Go: Best Practices for Industrial Programming](/go-for-industrial-programming/)** <br/>
     June 2018, [GopherCon EU](https://gophercon.is/), Reykjavík — [video](https://www.youtube.com/watch?v=PTE4VJIdHPg)